True Blue Software

 Changing Check In and Check Out Attributes

 The keyword expansion and I/O mode attributes can be modified on any file.
 These operations have no effect on folders.
-If either of these attributes cause the desired local file contents to be different, the next check out or workspace update operation will update the file (unless locked locally).
+If changing either of these attributes causes the desired workspace file contents to be different, the next check out or workspace update operation will update the file (unless the workspace file has been modified, in which case a merge is necessary).

 Snapshot Operations